World Chefs: Andy Ricker shares Thai obsession in first cookbook

-NEW YORK (Reuters) - American chef Andy Ricker shares his more than two-decade long obsession with Thai food and offers tips about how to cook it in his first cookbook, “Pok Pok.”
+NEW YORK, Nov 12 (Reuters) - American chef Andy Ricker shares his more than two-decade long obsession with Thai food and offers tips about how to cook it in his first cookbook, “Pok Pok.”

 The book, which Ricker co-wrote with food writer J.J.
 Goode, takes its title from the name of the Portland, Oregon restaurant he opened in 2005.